giordano/giordano.github.io/_posts/2019-07-26-random-array-indexing.md

 should start at
 zero"](http://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html).
-However, I personally find this note unconvincing and partial, mainly based on subjective arguments (like elegance and ugliness) rather than practical reasons.
+However, I personally find this note unconvincing and partial, mainly based on subjective arguments (like elegance and ugliness) rather than really compelling reasons.
 That said, 0-based indexing is certainly useful in many situations.

 A good programming language, whatever indexing convention it uses, should provide an abstraction layer to let users forget which is the initial index.